Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 Why Is Organic Pest Control Better?

-The focus of this article is diatomaceous earth, an affordable, versatile, natural pest control product that is very popular, useful and extremely safe to use.
+The focus of this article is diatomaceous earth, an affordable, versatile, natural pest control product that is very popular, useful, and extremely safe to use even indoors for bed bugs.

 Diatomaceous earth can be applied lightly indoors or outdoors on an as-needed basis and will continue to work as long as the weather stays dry.

-One popular type of DE that is specifically made for the purpose of combating insects both indoors and out is Perma-Guard Diatomaceous Earth.
+One popular type of diatomaceous earth that is specifically made for the purpose of combating insects both indoors and out is Perma-Guard Diatomaceous Earth.

-What Is Food Grade Diatomaceous Earth Pest Control?
+What Is Food Grade Diatomaceous Earth Used For Pest Control?

 How Does DE Work?